Ringling Bros. and Barnum & Bailey Clown College: Clown style

 The particular "Ringling Style" of clowning taught at Clown College was rooted in the American type of clown performance, with an accent towards broad and slapstick type humor, as opposed to the European approach which was typically more subtle.
 Because of the "three ring" configuration of the Ringling show, and the bigger arenas that were needed to present such an attraction, audiences were larger and many patrons sat in balconies or upper decks, far above the action.
 In order to reach the people in every area of these larger arenas, clowns on the Ringling show had to design their makeup to be seen at a distance, and use their props and clear physical movements to show the audience what was happening during a gag, no matter where in the house they were seated.
-The training given here was tailor-made for the Ringling show, but could be transferred to other circus styles.
+The training given here was tailored for the Ringling show, but could be transferred to other circus styles.